vele616/monorepo/packages/jobboard/website/content/jobs/senior-software-engineer-web-front-end-developer-current-job-openings-at-magic-leap-inc--PSLVf.md

 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "To apply as a senior at Current Job Openings at Magic Leap, Inc., you preferably need to have 3+ years experience with modern, component-based frameworks like React, NextJS, VueJS, along with the ability to learn new web technologies."
+summary: "To apply as a senior software engineer at Magic Leap, you preferably need to have 3+ years experience with modern, component-based frameworks like React, NextJS, VueJS, along with the ability to learn new web technologies."
 summaryBackup: "Excited about #reactjs, #vuejs, #unity?
 Check out this job post!"
-featured: 20
+featured: 13
 ---

 ## Job Description: